tracelink/synapse/README.md

 ### Choosing Plugins

-An installation can be modified to include a subset of the provided plugins, or your own custom plugins by either modifying the pom file of [synapse-web](./synapse-web/pom.xml) or providing references to your custom plugin jars on the classpath.
-Any plugins found in your execution's classpath will be automatically included and installed in your Synapse deployment.
+It is recommended to include all plugins in the web pom or in the web app's classpath.
+After startup, administrators can activate/deactivate individual plugins using the web UI which will start each plugin.
+On restart, any previously activated plugin will automatically start with the web app.

 ### Creating Custom Plugins